-For some reason, there are some really good Italian restaurants in Cabo San Lucas.
+For some reason, there are some really good Italian restaurants in Cabo San Lucas, Mexico.

 Best Italian restaurants in Cabo San Lucas

-Every time we visit Cabo, which has become almost like our second home, we make sure to pop into at least one of these for a tummy-filling meal:
+But every time we visit Cabo, which has become almost like our second home, we make sure to pop into at least one of these Italian restaurants for a tummy-filling meal.